UgohDiegoKC/workflow-test/README.md

 - Automatically triggers after successful "Build and Push to ACR" workflow
 - Can also be manually triggered with optional image tag parameter
+- Extracts Service Principal credentials from `AZURE_CREDENTIALS` secret
-- Creates Container App Environment, Managed Identity, Role Assignment, and Container App
+- Creates Container App Environment and Container App
 - Deploys/updates the Container App using the specified image from ACR
+- Uses Service Principal authentication for ACR image pulling (no managed identity required)
 - Uses subscription-level Bicep templates with modular architecture for infrastructure deployment
-- Ensures proper deployment order: Identity → Role Assignment → Container App (prevents RBAC propagation issues)
 - Container App is configured for **internal VNet access only** (not publicly accessible)

 ## Notes